Aliases for ATP2B4 Gene

 GeneCards Summary for ATP2B4 Gene

 ATP2B4 (ATPase Plasma Membrane Ca2+ Transporting 4) is a Protein Coding gene.
 Diseases associated with ATP2B4 include corneal dystrophy, schnyder type and malaria.
-Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are cGMP-PKG signaling pathway and Calcium signaling pathway.
 GO annotations related to this gene include nucleotide binding and scaffold protein binding.
 An important paralog of this gene is ATP2B3.

 UniProtKB/Swiss-Prot for ATP2B4 Gene